databrickslabs/dbldatagen/docs/core/concepts/plans-and-tables.md

 )
 ```

-## `ColumnSpec`
+## ColumnSpec

-One column.
-The `gen` field carries the strategy that decides how
+Defines a single column to generate.
+The `gen` field specifies the
-values are produced; everything else is metadata around it.
+strategy that determines how values are generated.
+Other fields
+capture metadata.

 | Field | Type | Default | Notes |
 | --- | --- | --- | --- |